 Razer's Hyperspeed wireless technology is flawless, too.
 There's no lag or dropped connections when using the mouse so this really is a top performing gaming mouse on all fronts.
 The included charging dock makes topping up the battery a breeze, and the fact that you can place the receiver in said dock makes for a tidy and elegant solution to have your receiver as close to your mousepad as possible.

-Since this, just like the G Pro Wireless that you see below, is an ambidextrous wireless mouse with a rechargeable battery and flawless ingame performance we decided to put the Viper in the first spot because of the included dock.
-We should say that the differences between the two mice are very minimal, though.
-Choosing between the Viper Ultimate and the G Pro Wireless will vastly depend on what your personal preferences are since the price differences generally (this of course depends on your location and so on) aren’t very large either.
+Since this, just like the G Pro Wireless, is an ambidextrous wireless mouse with a rechargeable battery and flawless ingame performance it's a difficult one to call.
+We gave the first spot to the G Pro X Superlight because of the fantastically low weight they achieved there, but we should say that the performance differences between the two mice are very minimal, all things considered.
+Choosing between the Viper Ultimate and the G Pro will vastly depend on what your personal preferences are since the price differences generally (this of course depends on your location and so on) aren't very large either.

-A potential downside of the Viper Ultimate is the fact that it has an early version of Razer’s Optical Mouse Switch.
-Since the release of these switches Razer has vastly improved the click feeling but the Viper Ultimate’s clicks do feel mushier than what most mice with regular mechanical switches offer.
-These switches do have a longer lifetime though, so if you don’t really mind mushier clicks it’s a worthy tradeoff.
+A potential downside of the Viper Ultimate is the fact that it has an early version of Razer's Optical Mouse Switch.
+Since the release of these switches Razer has vastly improved the click feeling so newer batches might have crispier clicks, though we haven't been able to test that for ourselves yet.

 3. Logitech G305

 The G305 is based on the shell design of the original G Pro mouse, which is now called the 'G Pro Gaming Mouse.'
 That shape was, as we already mentioned, quite polarizing but for the gamers who love their small mice this is pretty much a dream come true.